Preserves: an Expressive Data Language

 Records.

-is a labelled tuple of Value
+A Record is a labelled tuple of Values, the record’s fields.
+A

-label can be any Value
+label can be any Value, but is usually a Symbol.5

-s are ordered first by label, then
+6 Records are ordered first by label, then

 lexicographically7 by field sequence.